jake-87/blog/content/blog/on-zig.md

 ### Comptime

 Zig does generics in an odd way.
 I believe this is the best way of putting it.
-This post is not meant to be, nor will it contain, a proper explanation of Zig's "comptime" capabilities, so I refer the reader to the wider internet there.
+This post is not meant to be, nor will it contain, a proper explanation of Zig's `comptime` capabilities, so I refer the reader to the wider internet there.
 However, doing generics with "normal" code means that there are multiple ways to write the same generic function.
 There is no standardization between different libraries, different styles of writing code, and